collective/collective.collabora/README.rst

 and HAProxy, to end up at a Plone instance.

-In case that traversal outward-and-back-in-again gives problems, you can optionally configure Collabora to hit a different URL to access Plone, by setting the registry record ``collective.collabora.plone_server_url``.
+In case that traversal outward-and-back-in-again gives problems, you can optionally configure Collabora to hit a different URL to access Plone directly, by setting the registry record ``collective.collabora.plone_server_url`` to point to a URL that routes to Plone in a way that bypasses your frontend stack.

+Don't configure this, unless you know you need to.

 Development